Aloik1/Born_2be_root/README.md

 Then check again with `sudo ufw status numbered` and check if the new rule is added.

 ### Add a rule for port 8080 and check if it's added.
 Then delete it

+> [!WARNING]
+> The subject does not require you to add this rule.
+This step if for practice only

 To see the rules we want to delete let's use:
 ```bash